invatechs/adams/README.md

 with `./config.json` configuration and logs output to `./lib/app.log` file.
 Then it sends simple template POST request to Adams and Adams starts cloning and deploying himself locally from [Adams GitHub public repository](https://github.com/invatechs/adams).
+That test also include monitoring itself - configure `"monitoring.projects[0].logPath"` field according to your directory.

 ## License